Arka04bro/KSDT_SatRiders/README.md

 These are the core libraries we used to ensure efficient and structured development.
 <img width="317" alt="{129C9ADB-90F0-49D6-AA50-320847FBA749}" src="https://github.com/user-attachments/assets/e37a39b7-200c-43a6-9277-7c9345867ea6" />

+ We used an Arduino Uno as the main data collection unit.
+The entire system is powered by a 3.7V lithium battery, followed by a step-up converter to 5V.
+The sensors used in the system include: three gas sensors, a pressure sensor, a 9-axis accelerometer, an I2C multiplexer, an SD card module, and a GPS module.

 ---
 ## 🚀 Get Started